 CT Angiography also helps the doctor to monitor the exact area of the blockage and the degree to which it can affect your health.
 It is proven to be a very effective diagnostic test because of its accurate results.

-It can also diagnose many other blood vessel-related problems like aneurysms, blockages, blood clots, congenital (birth-related) abnormalities of the cardiovascular system including the heart, disorganized blood vessels such as vascular malformations, injury, tumours, vessel rupture or tears.
+It can also diagnose many other blood vessel-related problems like aneurysms, blockages, blood clots, congenital (birth-related) abnormalities of the cardiovascular system including the heart, disorganized blood vessels such as vascular malformations, injury, tumors, vessel rupture, or tears.

 CT Angiography vs Conventional Angiography